Satoshi Nakamoto: The 9 Likely People Who Founded Bitcoin

 For the most part, it’s all speculation about who Satoshi could be.
 There are many theories, but no concrete answers.
 One of the reasons that the crypto community is skeptical of Wright’s claims is that Satoshi’s wallet remains untouched.
 As Bitcoin transactions remain on the public ledger, it will be possible to see when someone accesses the wallet of 1.1 million bitcoins, which is worth billions of dollars at current prices.

 To obtain 100% proof of the person behind Satoshi Nakamoto and the creator of Bitcoin, someone would need to access Satoshi Nakamoto’s private keys and perform a transaction to prove they are the legitimate owner of the wallet.
-Otherwise, cryptocurrency enthusiasts will continue to believe that the identity of the person — or persons — behind the whitepaper are a mystery.
+Otherwise, cryptocurrency enthusiasts will continue to believe that the identity of the person—or persons—behind the whitepaper is a mystery.

 What Would Happen If Satoshi Nakamoto Were Revealed?